Agile Estimation Techniques: How To Pick The Right Method For The Job

 Jamal sets up a game of sprint poker, using cards that represent the value of a feature to a given user.
 He does this to spark deeper discussions about the ways customers might interact with the new feature, so that the team can better anticipate new roadmap items and user requests.

-Top-Down: for Fixed Limits
+Top-Down: For Fixed Limits

 What it is